About the Zero Waste/Recycling Advisory Group

-Zero Waste LSC Coalition is comprised of entrepreneurs, researchers, investors, advocates, policymakers, and government, NGO and community leaders dedicated to building local, circular supply chains that will first minimize and second make productive and sustainable use of our state’s discards (formerly known as "trash").
+The Zero Waste Advisory Group is comprised of entrepreneurs, researchers, advocates, policymakers, and community leaders dedicated to building local, circular supply chains that will first minimize and second make productive and sustainable use of our state’s discards (formerly known as "trash").

-The goal is to facilitate and empower a local network of businesses and social ventures engaged in reuse, repair, recycling, composting and manufacturing to cost-effectively implement reduction strategies and utilize discards to create jobs and economic development opportunities while eliminating the negative impacts of wasting and extraction on people and the environment.
+Our purpose is to advise local businesses in our evolving regional economies about ways to reduce waste and ultimately to facilitate the creation of social ventures engaged in reuse, repair, recycling, composting and manufacturing to cost-effectively implement reduction strategies and utilize discards to create jobs and economic development opportunities while eliminating the negative impacts of wasting and extraction on people and the environment.

-This project will demonstrate that it is possible to decouple waste generation from economic growth and displace the need for extraction with a closed-loop approach, ultimately eliminating our reliance on the broken and unjust system of incinerators, landfills and the exporting of waste.
+This project hopes to demonstrate that it is possible to decouple waste generation from economic growth and displace the need for extraction with a closed-loop approach, ultimately eliminating our reliance on the broken and unjust system of incinerators, landfills and the exporting of waste.

 Every year in Pennsylvania, we generate almost 9 million tons of municipal solid waste, representing about 1,383 pounds of trash per person per year.
 Currently, the majority of this waste makes its way to our state’s landfills or incinerators, where it not only pollutes our air and water, but also disproportionally harms communities of color and low-income communities where waste facilities are primarily located.
 When you look at the upstream impact of what we throw away, including extraction, manufacturing and transportation, the products, packaging and food we consume represents 42% of all greenhouse gas emissions in the US.
 This embedded energy in our discards is too valuable to waste, let alone the harm caused when we burn or bury trash.